Meet our August Athlete of the Month: Shana!!

 2. Do you remember what you were thinking after your 1st WOD?

 My first WOD was Fight Gone Bad and apparently I didn't understand how to count the reps.
-For some reason I don't remember feeling horrible after the workout but I do remember feeling annoyed that my score was so low.
+For some reason I don't remember feeling horrible, just frustrated that I had miscounted my reps.
+I wanted redemption!

 3. What do you like most about Crossfit?